lrc-se/aoc-2020/README.md

 ### Day 20

 Prototype-based with *lots* of helper functions, plus error handling.
 Part 2 includes a rudimentary visualization of the sea monsters.

+### Day 21

+Employing a filtering strategy similar to day 16, but with `Set`s this time.